seanhatton/repronim.org/content/resources/tools/_index.md

 ## Core Standards

-- [BIDS](bids/index.html): A standard for organizing neuroimaging data and metadata on disk.
+- [The Brain Imaging Data Structure (BIDS)](bids/index.html): A standard for organizing neuroimaging data and metadata on disk.
-- [NIDM](nidm/index.html): A Semantic Web extension for neuroimaging concepts.
+- [The Neuroimaging Data Model (NIDM)](nidm/index.html): A Semantic Web extension for neuroimaging concepts.

 ## Best Practices